2007 Hawaii Warriors football team: Utah State

-San Jose State (WAC)

-Previous meeting: San Jose State 17 @ Hawaii 54 (2006)
+San Jose State

 The 16th ranked University of Hawai`i football team rallied past San Jose State, 42–35, in overtime in a Western Athletic Conference contest in front of 20,473 at a rain-drenched Spartan Stadium.
 Jason Rivers caught a 9-yard touchdown pass from Colt Brennan in the first overtime for its second come-from-behind victory this season.
 Defensive back Myron Newberry sealed the win intercepting SJSU quarterback Adam Tafralis in the end zone on the final drive.

 Hawai`i improves to 7–0 on the season and 4–0 in WAC play, while San Jose State falls to 3–4 and 2–1.
 With the win, UH extends its win streak to eight and keeps its hope for a BCS bid alive.
 The Warriors also extended their WAC win streak to 11 games.

 Heisman Trophy candidate Brennan completed 44-of-75 passes for 545 yards and four TD passes.
 He also was picked four times during the game.
 It was the third time this season a trio of receivers went for at least 100 yards or more led by Ryan Grice-Mullen's 14 catches for 175 yards.
 Bess and Rivers posted 140 and 138 yards, respectively.

 It was the first time this season UH failed to score at least 45 points and but kept its streak of 17-straight games scoring 32 points or more.

 UH opened the scoring after linebacker Adam Leonard picked off a Spartan pass and returned it 28 yards to the SJSU 35 yard line.
 Brennan then connected on 4-of-6 passes to set up a Kealoha Pilares 6-yard rush to give UH a 7–0 lead.

 Hawai`i then manufactured a 12-play drive, 86-yard drive culminating with a 16-yard touchdown pass from Brennan to Grice-Mullen.

 San Jose State cut the deficit in half when Dwight Lowery returned a Tim Grasso punt 84 yards just before the end of the first half.